DevEliran/DevEliran.github.io/expenses_detective/README.txt

-#README
-(Run front_end_exp_det.py)
+# Expenses Detective

   Expenses Detective is an app that allows to to sumbit your current account on various banks.
   It also lets you keep track on your daily spendings.

-It's a work in progress  ; Will be updating soon.
+## What I Learned

+  - Working with databases (sqlite3)
+  - Creating a GUI
+  - Bind & Event methods

+###  Instructions
+  - Run front_end_exp_det.py

+#### Updates

-11/10/19 update : Transfer cash between your accounts available.
+  - 11/10/19 update : Transfer cash between your accounts available.

-Icon made by Eucalyp from www.flaticon.com
+  - 12/10/19 update : User can decide if he allows his accounts to be on a deficit.